iWatchman/iWatchman.github.io/README.md

 ```markdown
 $ npm install pm2 -g
 ```
-Finally, install dependencies for this project using Yarn and run the server.
+Finally, install dependencies for this project using Yarn and run the application.

 ```markdown
 $ yarn install